karzunn/Schedule-Maker/README.md

 # Schedule-Maker
-Using time-slots and task lengths, this genetic algorithm will attempt to fill as much of the available time as possible with the given tasks.
+Using time-slots and task lengths, this genetic algorithm will attempt to fill as much of the available time with the given tasks.
 After breeding is finished, it will select the solution that most evenly distributes the tasks between time-slots.